gracearnsberger/C--Live-Project/README.md

 * ### Change Layout of the Change Password Page:
  > I added features and changed the layout of the Change Password page following the project styling and display the form.
+The form was set up with the input fields and I was able to put the form into a bootstrap card and style following the project styling guidlines using CSS.
 This form can only be accessed if the user is signed in under a subscribers account.
 This allows for security and content management on the site which was achieved using
  > (html, c# (razor syntax), and css)